How to Use the Geant4 Toolkit Libraries¶

 Due to the wide range of possible use cases, we do not provide an

-to build an application.
+example of using geant4-config to build an application.
 However, it

-should not require more than appending the output of --cflags
+should not require more than appending the output of --cflags to

-your compiler flags and that of --libs
+your compiler flags and that of --libs to the list of libraries to

 link to.
 We welcome feedback, suggestions for improvement and bug

-reports on geant4-config
+reports on geant4-config.